revel/revel/manual/routing.md

 layout: manual
 ---

-Routes are defined in a separate `routes` file, using the original Play! syntax.
+Routes are defined in a separate `routes` file.

 The basic syntax is: